How To Host A Cooking Class: The Ultimate Guide For Chefs

 A cooking school comes equipped with aprons, equipment, cleaning staff, and even instructors you can hire.
 Many also have space earmarked for rentals.

-You might even snag a long-term gig as an adjunct staff member or in-house instructor with the culinary school.
+You might snag a long-term gig as an adjunct staff member or in-house instructor with the culinary school.

 Local restaurants

 A restaurant is a cooking studio by another name.
-Mine your networks for restaurant owners who are willing to rent out their kitchens during their off-days (e.g., Sundays and Mondays) or off-season.
+Mine your networks for restaurant owners who are willing to rent out their kitchens during off-days (e.g., Sundays and Mondays) or off-season.
 You get space, equipment, seating, and a bar for drinks.

 Hotels and lodges